-To get a transcript of a Teams session, you need to record the meeting.
-To screen-record a meeting, go up to more actions menu and click start recording option.
+To get a transcript of a Microsoft Teams session, you need to record the meeting.
+To screen-record a meeting, go up to the more actions menu and click the start recording option.

 Once you have finished with your recording, click on even more activities once more and click stop recording.

 Let’s verify that we intend to quit recording to access our transcript.